What is the DAO

 That’s right, every smart contract has its own address (just like the address of your Ethereum wallet) that allows it to own other smart contracts and cryptocurrencies.

-Decentraland’s DAO also owns a sum of MANA along with the LAND and Estate smart contracts.
-This MANA fund has been set aside to help sponsor community grants and to help grow the Decentraland platform according to the decisions and directions voted on by the community.
+Decentraland’s DAO also owns a sum of MANA and other tokens along with the LAND and Estate smart contracts.
+This fund has been set aside to help sponsor community grants and to help grow the Decentraland platform according to the decisions and directions voted on by the community.

 Note: The DAO does not own, and so cannot modify, the MANA smart contract.